About the ride

 All rider bib numbers and packets for both events will be mailed starting three weeks prior to the events.

 Return transportation to Seattle for RSVP1 by chartered bus (you) and truck (your bike) on Sunday is available for $65.
 Transportation for your bike only back to the start line is $40.
-You can add return transportation at a later date.
+You can add return transportation until Tuesday, August 12 11:59pm.
 Add On Instructions.
 Please note that both bus and bike space is limited and can sell out well in advance.
 Update 4/29/2014 Bike Only is sold out

 RSVP2 chartered busses and bike trucks leave on Monday.
 Everything else is the same as listed above.